lhapaipai/symfony-vite-dev/docs/src/guide/tips.md

 If you want to install the bundle without the community recipe, check the [manual installation](/extra/manual-installation.html).

-## CSS files as entrypoint
+## CSS file entrypoints

-This section talk about FOUC (Flash of unstyled content) for development only.
-Normally this phenomenon should not occur after a build process.
+This section talks about FOUC (Flash of Unstyled Content) in development mode only.
+This phenomenon should not occur in production builds.

-By default if you import your css files from js entry point, the vite dev server create only one entrypoint (`<script src="http://localhost:5173/build/assets/app.js" type="module"></script>`) for your js and css files.
+By default, if you import your css files from a js entry point, the vite dev server creates only one entrypoint (`<script src="http://localhost:5173/build/assets/app.js" type="module"></script>`) for your js and css files.
 Your css content will be loaded after.
-This result to a period of time when the content of the page will not be styled.
-It can be boring.
+This results in a small period of time where the content of the page will not be styled.

-You can however provide a css/scss/... file as entrypoint and it will be directly inserted as a link tag `<link rel="stylesheet" href="http://localhost:5173/build/assets/theme.scss">`.
+You can however provide a css/scss/... file as an entrypoint and it will be directly inserted as a link tag `<link rel="stylesheet" href="http://localhost:5173/build/assets/theme.scss">`.
-In this way your browser will wait for the loading of your `theme.scss` file before rendering the page.
+This way, your browser will wait for the loading of your `theme.scss` file before rendering the page.

 ```js
 export default defineConfig({